 On the other hand, diamond prices work differently.
 The system is the total opposite of the usual pricing mechanism used by other products.
 While it seems very simple at a first glimpse, you have to realize that it is mind-blowingly complicated on a deeper look.

 The market prices of uncut, rough diamonds can totally be separated from the market of polished gemstones.
-First of all, the preparation and even production (sic!) of diamonds now exceeds the need that society has.
-In order to keep prices stable, big cartels like De Beers control the flow of rough stones.
+First of all, the preparation and production (sic!) of diamonds actually exceed the need that society has.
+Basically, this means supply is greater than demand (the fact is, diamonds aren’t rare).

-De Beers usually organizes ten sights every year and the prices of rough diamonds are set by the cartels.
+De Beers organizes ten sights every year and the prices of rough diamonds are set by them.
 At these events, sight holders are offered different compilations of roughs to work with and each parcel can easily range between one and twenty-five million dollars in value.

 Did you know that the position of a De Beers sight holder is very delicate and hard to acquire?
 Due to the nature of doing business with De Beers, they rarely decline any compilation of roughs offered to them.

-Since these cartels are exquisite and hard to form a relationship with, they have the biggest say when it comes to determining the price of rough, uncut diamonds.
+Cartels like De Beers are exquisite.
+It is hard to form a relationship with them and they have the biggest say when it comes to determining the price of rough, uncut diamonds.

 The actual values presented in the report is only available to subscribers who pay an annual fee (one-time fees also possible) for the information.
-The factors that come into play on this level are usually the “four C’s” of diamonds: cut, carat, clarity and color.
+In the report, the main factors that determine the value of a polished diamond are the “four C’s” of diamonds: cut, carat, clarity and color.

 The Rapaport Report classifies diamonds weighing between 0.01 to 5.99 carats and displays a price for any combination of the four main characteristics.
-Do note that the Rap price is a “high” price in which traders use as a reference for transactions.
+Here, I want to point out that the Rap price is a “high” price that traders use as a reference for transactions.
 In reality, nobody pays the high prices listed in the Rap report.